 Range: Indo-West Pacific Ocean

-Unfortunately there probably isn't a hobbyist aquarium that can naturally sustain these creatures long term because its nutritional needs are usually not met.
-Therefore I suggest supplementing the naturally occurring foodstuffs by placing different type and size meaty foodstuffs on the aquarium substrate just prior to the lights going out.
-They are, if healthy, very capable of knowing when food enters the aquarium and will usually quickly take the shortest path to the foodstuff.
+As for feeding, there probably isn't a hobbyist aquarium that can naturally provide this creature its necessary nutritional needs long term.
+Therefore, suggest placing different type and size meaty foodstuffs on the aquarium substrate just prior to the lights going out.
+These creatures, if healthy, are very capable of knowing when food enters the aquarium and will usually quickly take the shortest path to the foodstuff.